alexsoar/ChichaTeleBot/README.md

 docker run -d --restart unless-stopped -e TELEGRAM_BOT_TOKEN=your_telegram_bot_token -e DEBUG="false" --name ChichaTeleBot chichatelebot
 ```

-**Important Notes:**
+**Important Privacy and Security Measures:**
-- It is crucial not to store user messages to ensure privacy and compliance with data protection regulations.
+- 🚨 **CRITICAL:** Ensure that you DO NOT store user messages.
+It is of utmost importance to prioritize user privacy and comply with data protection regulations.
-- Set the `DEBUG` environment variable to "false" to disable debugging and prevent unnecessary information exposure.
+- 🔐 Set the `DEBUG` environment variable to "false" to disable debugging.
+This helps prevent unnecessary information exposure, further safeguarding user data.

-Now you should have a Docker container with Whisper installed, running in the background as the CHICHA telebot.
-It will transcribe any received voice messages into text using the graphics card installed on your server.
+Now, with these privacy and security measures in place, you have a Docker container with Whisper installed.
+The CHICHA telebot will transcribe voice messages into text using the graphics card installed on your server.